 - Choose textured rugs in neutral colors.
 Stay away from very complex patterns, but geometrical patterns can work.

-- Sunburst mirrors or mirrors with simple frames can be used for wall decor.
+- Use sunburst mirrors or mirrors with simple frames for wall decor.

-- An object with a patina of age and nostalgia can be used.
-Take a look at the accessories in the Esquire Home Collection for instance.
+- Select an object with a patina of age and nostalgia.
+Take a look at the accessories in the Esquire Home Collection, for instance.

-- Other accessories may include simple candlesticks in silver or bud vases.
+- Include other accessories like simple candlesticks in silver or bud vases.
 They are never large in scale or overly dramatic.

 How to Find Transitional Style Furniture